Start Motion Media

 Herodotus, a Greek explorer often referred to as the First Historian, visited Egypt in 525 B.C. and noted little of the Sphinx, aside from confirming Rameses’ work, stating, “and for restoration he caused to be brought from the stone-quarries which are opposite Memphis.”
 Herodotus also mentions the construction of the causeway, a path connecting the Sphinx and the Second Pyramid, stating, “and for the underground he caused to be made as sepulchral chambers for himself in an island, having conducted thither a channel from the Nile,” which he believed housed the body of Cheops, Greek for the Pharaoh Khafre.

 Enter Gaston Maspero in 1880, the archaeologist seemingly held in the highest esteem by Professor Selim Hassan himself.
 His interest in the Sphinx was first to give the “spectacle of the Sphinx revealed” to the Antiquities Department and tourists.
-“The second reason was, as he put it: ‘The Sphinx has not yet told us all his rare research findings’, and he recalls how Pliny, (23 B.C.) on the testimony of an Alexandrian historian, was of the opinion that it contained the tomb of King Harmakhis.
+“The second reason was, as he put it: ‘The Sphinx has not yet told us all his secrets’, and he recalls how Pliny, (23 B.C.) on the testimony of an Alexandrian historian, was of the opinion that it contained the tomb of King Harmakhis.
 The Arab writers were also convinced that the Sphinx covered a subterranean chamber, which they expected to find full of gem.
 Maspero argued that perhaps one might see a grain of truth in the tradition related by Pliny and the Arab writers.”
-Although Mariette “…denied the fact that the Sphinx rests upon a pedestal, in the manner in which it is often shown upon the stelae,” Maspero believed that, as depicted in both the “Dream Stela” and the Rameses II stela found by Mariette, the Sphinx rested on a massive perch, under which a tomb or Hall awaited.
+While Mariette “…denied the fact that the Sphinx rests upon a pedestal, in the manner in which it is often shown upon the stelae,” Maspero believed that, as depicted in both the “Dream Stela” and the Rameses II stela found by Mariette, the Sphinx rested on a massive perch, under which a tomb or Hall awaited.

-Hassan clarifies, “The monuments upon which the Great Sphinx is figured show the statue couchant upon a pedestal as high as the statue itself, and sometimes decorated with the panelling so beloved by the architects of the Old Kingdom… The Egyptian artists did not change the formulary and attributes of their gods from mere caprice, and if the Sphinx was represented as couchant upon a pedestal, it very probably was so.
+Hassan clarifies, “The monuments upon which the Great Sphinx is figured show the statue couchant upon a pedestal as high as the statue itself, and sometimes decorated with the panelling so beloved by the architects of the Old Kingdom… The Egyptian artists did not change the form and attributes of their gods from mere caprice, and if the Sphinx was represented as couchant upon a pedestal, it very probably was so.
 If we admit the existence of a pedestal, the story related by Pliny would not be impossible, and the tomb might exist, not in the body of the Sphinx itself, but in the rectangular mass upon which it is couched.”
 Hassan continues, voicing his and Maspero’s speculation. “…if the Sphinx itself was repeatedly buried by the sand, how much more rapid would be the burial of its pedestal?
 Perhaps it had not been visible since the time of Khafra.
 It had certainly been forgotten by the time of Thothmes IV, and he did not descend lower than the level of the paws. …if it had a pedestal in which tombs were cut, they must have been buried at such a remote time, perhaps before the erection of the Pyramids, that some of them might have escaped pillage.”
-Maspero then struggled to get funding, with the intention “to experiment with the trenches to see if the pedestal was present or not,” adding that the excavation “would give all Europe the chance of sharing in the honour of the discovery. …If one encounters only the rock,” he stated, “this theory is false, and one is limited to bringing to light one of the most astonishing works of Antiquity.
+Maspero then struggled to get funding, with the intention “to experiment with the trenches in order to see if the pedestal existed or not,” adding that the excavation “would give all Europe the chance of sharing in the honour of the discovery. …If one encounters only the rock,” he stated, “this hypothesis is false, and one is limited to bringing to light one of the most astonishing works of Antiquity.
 If, on the contrary, one encounters sand at a depth of about 8 or 10 meters below the level of the paws, the pedestal exists, and who knows what one may hope to find.”

 “The locals “refused, and still do refuse, to believe that the excavations were carried on merely for the sake of Science.”
 They believed Maspero’s company was searching for the Cup of Solomon, a cup that, when filled with liquid swirling from right to left, was a sign of prosperity, but swirling left to right was an omen of calamity.
 “It was not explained how the Cup of Solomon came to be hidden under the Sphinx!
 Anyhow, the Afreets (demons) were playing a bad joke on poor Maspero, for he never found this mysterious and most useful cup!”